How the O.J. Simpson Case Impacted Domestic Violence in Los Angeles

 However, the bottom line is that really brought out some of the issues and problems at the time in the early 1990’s and I’m sure well before that, the police, prosecutors and judges really weren’t zeroed in on prosecuting people for domestic violence.

 To give readers a better understanding of how domestic violence incidents in Los Angeles were handled after the O.J.
-Simpson case, our California criminal defense attorneys are providing an overview below.
+Simpson case, our criminal defense attorneys are providing an overview below.

 Domestic Violence Penalties Significantly Increased